Haley Sacks: 2018-present: MrsDowJones, MDJ Stimulus, Finance is Cool University

 In 2020, she launched MDJ Stimulus, a free eight-week program geared towards helping women and young adults financially navigate the coronavirus pandemic.
 She posted and blogged about pandemic-related issues such as the stimulus plan, furloughs, layoffs, salary cuts, and saving money during the quarantine.
 The last episode of the program focused on giving back; Sacks donated the profits from sales of MDJ merchandise to the New York City Covid-19 Emergency Relief Fund.
-She also appeared on Good Morning Americaand gave a TED talk at Georgetown University in 2020.In 2021 she offered a free financial counseling program, Moms are Cool, for mothers who were impacted by the pandemic, with Josh Brown and Angela Yee.
+She also appeared on Good Morning America and gave a TED talk at Georgetown University in 2020.
+In 2021 she offered a free financial counseling program, Moms are Cool, for mothers who were impacted by the pandemic, with Josh Brown and Angela Yee.